rjw57/pico-playground/README.md

 ## Hardware

 Connect the output of SYNC and VIDEO to the output by means of two resistors.
 The ideal resistor for SYNC is 575 ohms and for VIDEO is 246 ohms.
 Using 560 and 220 should be OK.
+The output should be connected to ground via a 75 ohm resistor.